Linuxfabrik/monitoring-plugins/check-plugins/kvm-disk-io/README.md

 The maximum it is compared against is the most that disk has been seen to deliver, and it grows as the disk is asked for more.
 A disk that has never had a busy moment is therefore compared against the 10 MiB/s floor, and the first real backup run pushes it over the threshold.
 That is the check working as intended; the warning goes away as soon as the new maximum is recorded, and it says what the disk is really capable of.

-To start over for one machine, stop the check and delete its state file.
-The maximum is remembered per disk in `$TEMP/linuxfabrik-monitoring-plugins-kvm-disk-io-<connection>.db`.
+To start over, stop the check and delete its state file, which holds the maximum of every disk.
+It is not directly in the temporary directory: the databases live in a per-user subdirectory of it that only that user may enter, so the full path is `$TEMP/linuxfabrik-monitoring-plugins-uid<UID>/linuxfabrik-monitoring-plugins-kvm-disk-io-<connection>.db`, with the numeric user id of the account the check runs as.

 ### A disk sits at a high latency